How to Open an Escrow Account for Business

 Why do businesses need escrow accounts?

-Most people are familiar with the concept of escrow as it’s integral in the home buying process.
-But fewer have experienced the need for business escrow.
-This need arises in business when there is an especially large or lengthy transaction in the works.
+Most people are familiar with the concept of escrow as it’s integral in the home buying process, but fewer have experienced the need for business escrow.
+This need arises when companies enter an especially large or lengthy transaction.

 How do you select an escrow provider for your business transaction?